Awesome-AI-ML-DELTA25/WeekWise-Schedule/README.md

-# Intro
+# Schedule
-This is the intro repo for DELTA 25 AI/ML, which contains a structure of what we're gonna cover.
+This repo contains the week-wise schedule for the content we dicussed in the class.

+- [Week 1](./week1/README.md): Introduction to git, miniconda, jupyter, and the need for AI/ML